Illumaria/made-deep-learning/README.md

-# Basic Deep Learning (MADE S02E02)
+# Fundamentals of Deep Learning (MADE S02E02)
-This repository contains notebooks for the Basic Deep Learning course.
+This repository contains notebooks for the Fundamentals of Deep Learning course.

-**Tip:** a single folder can be downloaded with [DownGit](https://downgit.github.io/).
+Loading the entire repository can take a considerable amount of time.
+A single folder can be downloaded via [DownGit](https://downgit.github.io/).

 ### Lectures